Marquette vs. Vermont: Odds, spread, over/under - NCAA Tournament First Round

 Marquette vs. Vermont Betting Trends

-- Marquette has covered 20 times in 32 chances against the spread this season.
+- Marquette has put together a 20-12-0 record against the spread this season.

-- In the Golden Eagles' 32 games this season, the combined scoring has gone over the point total 16 times.
+- A total of 16 out of the Golden Eagles' 32 games this season have gone over the point total.

 Marquette Futures Odds